FAQs

 Why should I choose RSPCA Approved?

-Brands sourcing from producers with the RSPCA Approved certification must have traceability systems in place to trace product from point of sale right back through to the farm.
-Just to make sure that the product is exactly what it says it is.
+Brands sourcing from Producers with the RSPCA Approved certification must have traceability systems in place to trace product from point of sale right back through to the farm to make sure that the product is exactly what it says it is.

 What happens on an egg farm with the RSPCA Approved certification?

-Cages are not permitted under the RSPCA Approved Farming Scheme Standard – Layer hens.
+Cages are not permitted under the RSPCA Approved Standard for Layer Hens.

-What are barn-laid eggs?
-Are they different to cage eggs?
+What are cage-free eggs?
+How are they different to cage eggs?

 Does ‘organic’ mean good welfare?